steve8x8/deploy-ns-local-raspi/Readme.md

 2020-03-04:

 - some tweaks, in-place substitutions, etc.
-- ToDo: reverse proxy, ssl certificate, systemd integration

 2020-03-03:

 - initially adopted by steve8x8, for use with RasPi 3B and up, running 64-bit Ubuntu Bionic
 - use Node from APT, Mongo from mongodb.org
-- ToDo: check whether n is required at all; use/convert my.env; do we need oref0?; interactive defaults

 2016-11-13: